Delta Force: Black Hawk Down

 Gameplay

 The beta mission is simple: team deathmatch, using uniforms that look like Rangers vs Delta Force.
 Inevitably, the gameplay on the server degenerated into a loose collection of people running around and blasting away at each other.
-Nonetheless, it’s clear that BHD places the standard Delta Force series emphasis on long-range sniping and the map provided a reasonably entertaining environment for this.
+Nonetheless, its clear that BHD places the standard Delta Force series emphasis on long-range sniping and the map provided a reasonably entertaining environment for this.
 Oddly, though, players who are prone seem to gain incredible advantages in combat.
 I personally stood over a prone sniper and emptied a magazine from the CAR-15 into him at point-blank range, only to have the sniper turn around and kill me in one shot as I reloaded.
 Others complained of the same thing; presumably the prone advantage will be re-tuned for the final release.

 Spartan accommodations but a great view when underway |